darshanaa58/darshanaa58/README.md

 Computer Science and Information Technology

 * ✉️  You can contact me at [pokhreldarshana@gmail.com](mailto:pokhreldarshana@gmail.com)
-* 🧠  I'm learning Django and Deep Learning
+* 🧠  I'm currently learning Django and Deep Learning

 ### Skills